Power of Attorney For Child/Minor: Law & Basics (Free Forms)

 Think about the start and end dates

-Secondly, the principal holder will need to decide the appropriate timeframe for the validity of the minor power of attorney form.
-Typically, a power of attorney for a child is valid for between 6 and 12 months in most states; thus, the principal will need to consider this.
+Secondly, the principal holder will need to decide the appropriate timeframe for the validity of the minor POA form.
+Typically,it is valid for between 6 and 12 months in most states; thus, the principal will need to consider this.

 Sign the form

-The agent will also be required to sign a power of attorney for minor form, and they may need to authorize a certification acknowledging their responsibilities.
+The agent will also be required to sign a POA for minor form, and they may need to authorise a certification acknowledging their responsibilities.
 Additionally, both the witnesses and notary public will also be required to sign and date the POA form, and a seal from the notary citizen may be required.

 Use the form